camunda-community-hub/camunda-dmn-xlsx/README.md

 #### Configuration

-Make sure to make the resulting `org.camunda.bpm.dmn.xlsx:dmn-xlsx-process-engine-plugin` artifact available on the process engine's classpath.
+Make sure to make the resulting `org.camunda.bpm.dmn:dmn-xlsx-process-engine-plugin` artifact available on the process engine's classpath.
 Then configure the class `org.camunda.bpm.xlsx.plugin.XlsxDmnProcessEnginePlugin` as a process engine plugin.

 #### Usage